- This event has passed.

 What Helping Professionals Need to Know About Kincare

-This session will explore the issue of kincare as well as identify risk and protective factors for both the caregivers and the children.
-It will also examine resources to support kincare families.
+This session explores the issue of kincare as well as identify risk and protective factors for both the caregivers and the children and examines resources to support kincare families.

 - Define kincare and describe it as an emerging trend.